sciZer0/7/a/README.md

 Also, in science, there is a lot of other fundamental errors which are obvious. <i>More on this below.</i>

+**Importantly, with all the official formulas for Energy that are wrong, in fact for now, our civilization doesn't even understand what Energy is.**

 ## CONTEXT

 As said above, there are the biggest, LITERALLY-CRYING, logical errors in the very fundamentals of science that right now are strongly hindering the progress of our civilization.